iterative/dvc.org/content/docs/command-reference/run.md

 - `--outs-persist-no-cache <path>` - the same as `-outs-persist` except that outputs are not tracked by DVC.

-- `-m <path>`, `--metrics <path>` - specify a metric type of output.
+- `-m <path>`, `--metrics <path>` - specify a metric file.
 This option behaves like `-o` but also adds `metric: true` in the output record of the resulting stage file.
-Metrics are usually small, human readable files (e.g.
-  JSON or CSV) with numeric values or other information that describes a model (or any other regular output).
+Metrics are usually small, human readable files (e.g. JSON or CSV) with numeric values or other information that describes a model (or any other regular output).
 See `dvc metrics` to learn more about using metrics.

 - `-M <path>`, `--metrics-no-cache <path>` - the same as `-m` except that files are not tracked by DVC.
 It means that they are not cached, and it's up to a